phopper-pivotal/PCF-Workshop-Carfax/README.md

 * Creating applications that are optimized for the cloud

 ## Outcomes of Workshop
-* Comfort with cf command line tools and deploying to pcf
+* Comfort with cf command line tools and deploying to PCF
 * Increased familiarity with operations and the platform
 * Ability to configure and provision services
 * Understanding of using PCF for logging and metrics